Valer100/winaccent/README.md

 [![Contributors](https://img.shields.io/github/contributors/Valer100/winaccent)]()
 [![License](https://img.shields.io/github/license/Valer100/winaccent)](https://github.com/Valer100/winaccent/blob/main/LICENSE)

 A simple and lightweight Python module for getting Windows' accent color or a shade of it.
-Works on both Windows 10 and 11 and doesn't require additional dependencies.
+Works on Windows 8.x, 10 and 11 and doesn't require additional dependencies.

 ## 📦 Installation
 Run this command in your terminal: